 The qualitative data amplified the qualitative answers.
-For example, while the quantitative analysis showed 66% of respondents would recommend military service, the qualitative data showed that these participants were likely to have more than five immediate family members in the military.
+For example, while the quantitative analysis showed 66 percent of respondents would recommend military service, the qualitative data showed that these participants were likely to have more than five immediate family members in the military.

 Talking with BSF as the project progressed, Paul discovered the data had never been analyzed geospatially, so he added that to the project.
 “Summarizing the survey results by geographic region allowed us to see if concern over an issue is different in New York and Texas, for example.”